sjuerges/autorooms/README.md

 # How to

-If you'd like, you can just [invite my bot](https://discordapp.com/oauth2/authorize?client_id=365420182522429440&scope=bot&permissions=285232144)

-If you would prefer to host your own, keep reading.

-## autorooms

 This pins a specific version of discord.py, so put it in a venv if needed to prevent conflicts.
 ```